itsDaiton/food-square/README.md

 npm run build
 ```
 ### Deployment
-- Create a feature branch for your code
+- Create a feature branch for your changes
-- Deploy your code to this remote repository
+- Deploy your code
 - After your development is done, create a pull request
 ## Contributting